pmochine/Laravel-Tongue/README.md

   APP_DOMAIN=yourdomain.com #Only important for domains with many dots like: '155ad73e.eu.ngrok.io' SESSION_DOMAIN=.yourdomain.com #Read down below why
 ```
   **Important!** Note the dot before the domain name.
-Now the session is availabe in every subdomain 🙃.
-This is important, because you want to save all your cookie 🍪 data in one place and not in many other.
+Now the session is available in every subdomain 🙃.
+This is important because you want to save all your cookie 🍪 data in one place and not in many other.

-> ****Note*!** 📝 This step is optional if you use laravel>=5.5 with package auto discovery feature.
+> ****Note*!** 📝 This step is optional if you use laravel>=5.5 with package auto-discovery feature.
 > Add service provider to `config/app.php` in `providers` section
 >```php
 >    Pmochine\LaravelTongue\ServiceProvider::class,